Thank you for filling in the form. Click on the button to download the CMS DRG Listing

 - Implement the Opiate abuse prevention program at the Emergency room to provide Narcan Opiate overdose kits to those in need.

-- Long Island Community Hospital Brookhaven Medicine Primary Care Practice has become an NCQA Certified Patient Centered Medical Home and will continue to identify and recognize early symptoms of mental illness and substance abuse through the use of evidence based tools.
+- Long Island Community Hospital Primary Care Practices have become an NCQA Certified Patient Centered Medical Home and will continue to identify and recognize early symptoms of mental illness and substance abuse through the use of evidence based tools.
 This Integrated care model will enable easy access to the services needed.

 Evaluation: Programs will be evaluated on a monthly basis by the number of participants who attend.
 Free educational class will be offered along with educational material to be distributed.